Q1. How far are you from Medieval Carlingford?

 Q8.
 We love ancient history – like over 1,000 years ago – where do we go?

-Seek out 2 of Ireland’s World UNESCO Heritage sites – 5,000 years years old burial site of Newgrange & more interesting – Knowth – follow signs from junction 9 on M1 motorway – 45 minutes from Ghan House – also visitor centre, cafe & loos.
+Seek out 2 of Ireland’s World UNESCO Heritage sites – 5,000 years years old burial site of Newgrange & more interesting – Knowth – make sure you book before you go!
+Follow signs from junction 9 on M1 motorway – 45 minutes from Ghan House – also visitor centre, cafe & loos.

 The Giant’s Causeway in Co.
 Antrim is a 135 minute drive – also visitor centre, cafe & loos.
 For a longer scenic route – cut across onto the A43 from the M2 north of Belfast and head to Cushendall & then follow ‘Causeway Coastal Route’ to The Giant’s Causeway.

 Also, well worth a drive is Trim castle & nearby Hill of Tara (65 mins drive).
 Just 20 minutes’ drive are The Healing stones at Faughart – just off junction 18 of the M1 motorway – signposted to Faughart.

 Slieve Gullion https://www.ringofgullion.org/things-to-do/slieve-gullion-adventure-playpark/

 Just a 20-minute drive is Slieve Gullion which has a multitude of activities on offer – a wonderful one-way forest drive with magnificent views, a children’s’ adventure playground, fairy walk, café, plenty car parking and walk to the summit of Slieve Gullion (park at the 2nd car park) – where you will see 2 ancient burial sites and the lake where according to legend if you swim in it – your hair will turn grey!

 Q9.
 We have kids, what at Ghan House is for them?